 The stories behind theatre’s well-known phrases and sayings

 Whether you're a newcomer to theatre, or a seasoned stagey pro, there is a certain language to use (or avoid) at the theatre.
 You know never to wish an actor 'good luck', and you can so much as dare to mutter the M-word in the foyer at your own peril.
 But why?
 How did theatre's little language come to be?
-Here are 10 theatre phrases, and the history behind them.
+Here are some of the most used theatre phrases in the West End, and the history behind them.

 "Break a leg"

 Though we all know you should never wish an actor "good luck", there are many theories behind why we wish performers shattered limbs instead.
 One of which comes from a stage's 'leg line', a line on the stage beyond which a person could be seen.
 Once you crossed the line, you were technically a performer and entitled to pay, so wishing someone would "break a leg" would actually be to hope they were paid.
 Other theories include actor David Garrick being so enthralled by a performance of Richard III that he didn't notice he'd broken his leg, or that actor John Wilkes broke his leg when jumping on stage after assassinating President Abraham Lincoln.

 This probably comes from the idea of a show starting on Broadway or in the West End, and then touring it to various local theatres around the country.
 The saying is also applied to circuses and fairs, which travel from town to town across the country.

 "Never work with children or animals"